Terms & Policies

 (c) sending us a message through the contact links on our website www.airwallex.com.

-2.3.
-How we will contact you.
-We will contact you using the contact details you provided when you registered or such other contact details that you provide to us – please keep these up to date.
-By using our Services you agree to receive electronic communications from us.
-If we have reasonable concerns either about the security of your Wallet or Global Account, or any suspected or actual fraudulent use of your Wallet or Global Account, we will contact you via telephone, email, or both (unless contacting you would be unlawful or compromise our reasonable security measures).
+2.3 How we will contact you.
+We will contact you using the contact details you provided when you registered – please keep these up to date.
+By using our Services, you agree to receive electronic communications from us.
+If we have reasonable concerns either about the security of your Airwallex Profile, or any suspected or actual fraudulent use of your Airwallex Profile or its associated accounts, we will contact you via telephone, email, or both (unless contacting you would be unlawful or compromise our reasonable security measures).

-3.1.
-We may change this Agreement (including the Service Fees) by giving you 30 days’ prior written notice.
-We will consider that you have accepted the proposed changes if you do not terminate this Agreement by giving us written notice during the notice period.
+3.1 General changes.
+We may change these terms by giving you one (1) month's prior written notice.
+You are deemed to have accepted the proposed changes if you do not terminate these terms by giving us written notice during the notice period.

 (a) are required by Applicable Law; or